TheM1ddleM1n/Waddle/README.md

 <details>
 <summary><b>Q: Which features work in menus?</b></summary>

-**All counters** (FPS, Ping, Coords, Clock, Key Display) work everywhere.
+**All counters** (Performance, Coords, Clock, Key Display) work everywhere.
 The crosshair auto-hides in menus unless you press F1 to force show it.

 </details>